USS Kittery (AK-2)

-USS Kittery (AK-2) was a German passenger liner of the Hamburg America Line that was built in 1905 as D/S Präsident.
+USS Kittery (AK-2) was a German passenger liner of the Hamburg America Line (HAPAG) that was built in 1905 as Präsident.
 The United States Navy took her over in 1918, renamed and commissioned her as a troopship and military cargo transport in World War I. She was transferred to the United States Shipping Board in 1933 and scrapped in 1937.

 Acquiring a captured German freighter

 Schichau Seebeckwerft of Bremerhaven built Präsident, launching her on 30 November 1905.
 Hamburg America Line operated her in the West Indies and Caribbean.